Eyescale/Consensus/Release/Version-1.2/README.txt

 Description
-	The objective of this version was to support the examples provided in the ./design/story sub-directory of this site, eventually allowing to specify and execute multiple B% ( narrative, CNDB ) instances in parallel.
+	The objective of this version was to support the examples provided in the ./design/story sub-directory of this release, eventually allowing to specify and execute multiple B% ( narrative, CNDB ) instances in parallel.